 Effective fire prevention occurs only when individuals are aware of the principal causes of fires and take certain simple steps to eliminate them.

 For residents’ safety, individual rooms are equipped with electrically-powered, individual single-station smoke detectors with 9 volt battery backup.
 If a detector is chirping, it needs a new battery.
 Batteries are available from Campus Safety at anytime.
 All public spaces in residence halls are equipped with smoke detectors and manual-pull stations, both of which set off the building alarms.
 These directly alert Campus Safety of the emergency.
 If the alarm in a student’s room is triggered, the building alarms will not activate until either the student uses the pull-station or the smoke from the student’s room activates a smoke alarm in the public halls.
 Haverford College has recently completed a project that installed automatic sprinklers in every dormitory.
 Fire sprinklers provide the highest level of life safety protection available.

 Fire safety is a major concern of the Campus Safety Department and affects all members of the Haverford community.
 Each residence hall is equipped with automatic smoke detection systems that report to the Campus Safety Office.
-In addition, each student’s room is equipped with a single station smoke detector.
-The College is undertaking the project to install fire sprinkler systems in all residence halls.
+In addition, each student’s room is equipped with a single station smoke detector and there are fire sprinkler systems in all residence halls.
 Fire Exit Drills are conducted in each residence hall so that students become familiar with proper building evacuation procedures.
 The Campus Safety Department employs student Campus Safety Dorm Monitors.
 The Campus Safety Dorm Monitors conduct weekly inspections of residence halls to check for any fire, safety, or security hazards.